lion-star-gold/8-week-SQL-challenge/Case Study 1 - Danny's Diner/README.md

   * A, 860 points; B, 940 points; C, 360 points
 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?
   * A, 1370 points; B, 820 points

+## Notes
+This work was performed in SQLite.